 I can guarantee at some point during your trek you’ll be puffing and breathing hard (there are a lot of stairs!).
 It’s normally at these points when you realise that your porter has gone on ahead of you carrying all your bags and gear, not to mention the camping and cooking equipment.

 Naturally, it’s important to thank these guys for their efforts as they make the whole trekking experience far more relaxed and easy.
-Along with your thanks, tipping porters on the Inca Trail is common practise and one that all tour operators encourage.
+Along with your thanks, tipping porters on the Inca Trail is a common practice and one that all tour operators encourage.

 The first thing to make clear is that if you are not happy with how the guides, chefs or porters have performed on your trek, you are not obliged to tip them.
 Porters soon realise their service is not up to scratch if they receive minimal tips.